kholterhoff/kholterhoff.github.io/F17_ENG_1102/Multimedia_Portfolio.md

 **Solution:**
 If your aren't sure how to make your computer not automatically unzip files, then simply re-compress that file.
 This should work for uploading to T-Square.
 Again, if all else fails, make sure that you have submitted a secret URL that works correctly.

+**Problem:** Unable to copy-and-paste the Mahara secret URL into the portfolio assignment text box in T-Square.

+**Solution:**
+The T-Square text box will not be usable for anyone accessing T-Square through Buzzport.
+You should access T-Square through t-square.gatech.edu (not Buzzport).